 Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact f.
 Otherwise substantially degrade water quality?
 Discussion: See answers IX $a e$.
-This projection quality. ect will result i n less than signi ficant impacts to water g.
+This projection quality. ect will result i in less than signi ficant impacts to water g.
 Place housing within a 100-year flood hazard area as mapped on a federal Flood Hazard Boundary or Flood Insurance Rate Map or other flood hazard delineation map?
 Discussion: There is no housing associated vicinity downstream from the site.
-The 100 y Huero Creek, and is within the Remainder Pa project could not result in flood related impact ear flood hazar arcel, that is not d area is located adjacent to the Huer h.
-Place within a 100-year flood hazard area structures which would impede or redirect flood flows?
-Discussion: See IX g. above i.
-Expose people or structures to a significant risk of loss, injury or death involving flooding, including flooding as a result of the failure of a levee or dam?
-Discussion: See IX h. above.
-Additionally, t there are no lev ees or dams in the ne City. j.
-Inundation by mudflow? \boxtimes Discussion: In accordance with the Paso Robles General Plan, there is no mudflow hazards located on or near the project site.
-Therefore, the project could not result in mudflow inundation impacts. k.
-Conflict with any Best Management Practices found within the City's Storm Water Management Plan?
-Discussion: The project will implement the Oractices, and would therefore not conflict will be a conflict with the oracle of the conflict will be a conflict with the conflict will be a co • • nt Plan - Best M Ianagement
+The 100 y Huero Creek, and is within the Remainder Paproject could not result in flood related impact ear flood hazar arcel, that is no d area is located adjacent to the Huer h.
+Place within a 100-year flood hazard area structures which would impede or redirect flood flows? \boxtimes Discussion: See IX g. above i.
+Expose people or structures to a significant risk of loss, injury or death involving flooding, including flooding as a result of the failure of a levee or dam? \boxtimes Discussion: See IX h. above.
+Additionally, t there are no lev rees or dams in the ne City. j.
+Inundation by mudflow?
+Discussion: In accordance with the Paso Roor near the project site.
+Therefore, the project k.
+Conflict with any Best Management Practices found within the City's Storm Water Management Plan? \boxtimes Discussion: The project will implement the Oractices, and would therefore not conflict w • nt Plan - Best M Sanagement (

 Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact 1.
-Substantially decrease or degrade watershed storage of runoff, wetlands, riparian areas, aquatic habitat, or associated buffer zones? \boxtimes Discussion: The project will incorporate all There are no wetland or riparian areas in the to aquatic habitat.
-Therefore, the project will near vicinity, an nd the project co uld not result i n impacts X. LAND USE AND PLANNING: Would the project: a.
-Physically divide an established community? \bowtie Discussion: The project will continue a development pattern that has already been established with the Golden Hill Business Park that currently exists along Wisteria Lane, to the undeveloped 77 acre area portion of the site.
-The site is surrounded on three sides by the Huer Huero Creek.
-The project will therefore not physically divide an established community. b.
+Substantially decrease or degrade watershed storage of runoff, wetlands, riparian areas, aquatic habitat, or associated buffer zones?
+Discussion: The project will incorporate all There are no wetland or riparian areas in the to aquatic habitat.
+Therefore, the project will near vicinity, a nd the project co uld not result in n impacts X. LAND USE AND PLANNING: Would the j project: a.
+Physically divide an established community?
+Discussion: The project will continue a deve the Golden Hill Business Park that currently area portion of the site.
+The site is surrounded will therefore not physically divide an establi exists along War isteria Lane, to the by the Huer Hu he undeveloped 177 acre b.
 Conflict with any applicable land use plan, policy, or regulation of an agency with jurisdiction over the project (including, but not limited to the general plan, specific plan, local coastal program, or zoning ordinance) adopted for the purpose of avoiding or mitigating an environmental effect?
-Discussion: This is a proposal to subdivide three (3) exist ing parcels.
-(AP Ns 025-435-02 9, 030, and
+Discussion: This is a proposal to subdivide 031), totaling 212 acres into 13 lots that w Along with the subdivision is a request to am ould total 77.3 3 acres and one 134.7 acre ren mainder lot.

-Discussion: This is a proposal to subdivide three (3) existing parcels, (APNs 025-435-029, 030, and 031), totaling 212 acres into 13 lots that would total 77.3 acres and one 134.7 acre remainder lot.
-Along with the subdivision is a request to amend the General Plan and Zoning designations of the 77.3 acres (Lots 1-13), and rezone 3 existing lots located in Tract 2778, to Commercial/Light Industrial (C3-PD) and Planned Industrial (PM-PD), with a Planned Development (PD) Overlay.
+acres (Lots 1-13), and rezone 3 existing lots located in Tract 2778, to Commercial/Light Industrial (C3-PD) and Planned Industrial (PM-PD), with a Planned Development (PD) Overlay.
 Changing to these designations from Rural AG and Parks and